ITT at Hungerhill

 Our partnership with sheffield SCITT

 The Sheffield SCITT is owned and run by Notre Dame High School, Sheffield, which is not only an outstanding school but is also a National Teaching School with a strong background in teacher training.

 Hungerhill chose to be a lead school for the Sheffield SCITT because of their excellent teacher training programme and their high success rate in producing outstanding trainees who are well-equipped for the high demands of teaching.

 what is 'school direct'?

-School Direct is an ideal choice for those of you who hope to secure a teaching post in the network of schools where you trained.
+School Direct is an ideal choice for those of you who hope to secure a teaching post in the network of schools in which you have trained.
 It is all about training and learning in the very place you will eventually work in; the school itself!
 You’ll be part of a team from the very start, receiving personalised support from expert teachers and mentors: this means you won’t be thrown in at the deep end but will gradually be able to find your feet in the classroom.

 Find out more on the DFE’s ‘Get into teaching’ website:

 what does our programme involve?